-Valerie has been in the research and evaluation field for thirteen years.
+Valerie has been in the research and evaluation field for fifteen years.
 She began her career teaching at the high school level before moving to New York to obtain her doctorate degree.
 While working toward her degree, she worked with the Academy for Educational Development (AED, now FHI360) and served as a writing and technology pedagogy fellow in the City University of New York system.
-Her work at AED focused on K-12 STEM-related evaluations as well as a public-health consumer survey related to Plan B experiences.
-Prior to joining CCL, Valerie served as a post-doctoral research associate and then a Research Assistant Professor at the University of Virginia.
+Her work at AED focused on K-12 STEM-related evaluations as well as a public-health.
+Prior to joining CCL, Valerie served as a Research Assistant Professor at the University of Virginia.
 Her appointment in Youth-Nex, UVA’s Center to Promote Effective Youth Development, housed within the Curry School of Education, enabled her to work on a variety of projects focusing on adolescent development in both school and out-of-school contexts.
 Her three main projects explored a longitudinal randomized-control evaluation of a young women’s mentoring program, a mixed-methods longitudinal study of positive youth-adult relationships (such as mentoring), and a mixed-methods study of peer interaction processes in linguistically diverse classrooms.
 These projects were supported by the Office of Juvenile Justice and Delinquency Prevention and the William T. Grant Foundation.

-Valerie is a senior research scientist at CCL who serves as the Evaluation and Research Lead for the Societal Advancement group.
-In this role, she oversees the evaluation and research work across the societal advancement sectors: K-12 education, higher education, non-profits, health, and youth-serving organizations.
+Valerie is a senior research scientist at CCL who manages a group of researchers and evaluators focused on work in the social sector.
+In this role, she oversees the evaluation and research work across K-12 education, higher education, non-profits, population health, and youth-serving organizations.
+Valerie also contributes to CCL’s work in Equity, Diversity and Inclusion by supporting the EDI research agenda.
 Valerie is interested in developmental evaluation, program evaluation, and applied research and works to foster an organizational learning culture that embeds data and intentional learning throughout the program lifecycle.

 Areas of Expertise